Full Spectrum vs. Broad Spectrum: Know Your CBD

 What Is Full-Spectrum CBD?

-Full-spectrum CBD is CBD that contains the full spectrum of cannabinoids found in the hemp plant.
+Full spectrum CBD oil is CBD extract that contains the full spectrum of cannabinoids found in the hemp plant.
 Full-spectrum CBD includes all major and minor cannabinoids, although it only contains minimal amounts of cannabinoids that aren’t CBD.
 These include more than 100 types of cannabinoids (CBD included) and THC.
 It also contains more than 150 terpenes, giving it that fragrance.
 Lastly, it has more than 20 different types of flavonoids.
 Research has shown that flavonoids in cannabis have anti-inflammatory benefits.

-While the benefits of minor cannabinoids in full-spectrum CBD may not be prevalent, the hemp plants grown to produce full-spectrum CBD are cultivated and prized for their high CBD content.
+While the benefits of minor cannabinoids in full spectrum CBD oil may not be prevalent, the hemp plants grown to produce full spectrum extract are cultivated and prized for their high CBD content.

 In fact, growers are less interested in selectively breeding or cultivating whole plants to produce other cannabinoids since CBD is the one people are most interested in.